-In each of the Nine Habit sections in this guide, you will find a short set of questions.
-These assessment questions will enable you to quickly assess coalition functioning related to that Habit.
-You will also see the varying perceptions of your coalition's efforts in that Habit area.
+In each of the Nine Habits sections in this guide, you will find a short set of questions.
+These assessment questions will enable you to quickly assess coalition functioning related to that habit.
+You will also see the varying perceptions of your coalition's efforts in that habit area.
 We suggest you engage in the following steps to complete the assessment:

-- Step 1: As a group, go through the Habit information (What you Need to Know to Make this a Habit, Coalition Spotlight, Habit Tool). - Step 2: Individually, the members of the group should answer the Nine Habits assessment questions related to the Habit area on which you are working. - Step 3: As a group, discuss how people rated the coalition and how the ratings are the same or different across team members. - Step 4: Identify areas where the team agrees the coalition is doing well and where it could improve. - Step 5: Identify actions that would improve coalition efforts in the Habit area. - Step 6: Create a specific plan to put those actions into practice, including assigned tasks, person(s) responsible, and a timeline.
+STEP 1 As a group, go through the habit information (What you Need to Know, Coalition Spotlight, and the Make It a Habit tool).
+STEP 2 Individually, the members of the group should answer the Nine Habits assessment questions related to the habit area on which you are working.
+STEP 3 As a group, discuss how people rated the coalition and how the ratings are the same or different across team members.
+STEP 4 Identify areas where the team agrees the coalition is doing well and where it could improve.
+STEP 5 Identify actions that would improve coalition efforts in the habit area.
+STEP 6 Create a specific plan to put those actions into practice, including assigned tasks, person(s) responsible, and a timeline.
 Distribute the plan to your group.